hyperion-project/hyperion.ng/docs/docs/en/user/advanced/Support.md

 In case you need support or you found a bug it's all about informations that you need to deliver.

 ## Usual request
-For this pupose and to save a lot of time we included a report creation and upload function into the web configuration.
+For this purpose and to save a lot of time we included a report creation and upload function into the web configuration.
 So visit your web configuration and click on System -> Log.
 Now you click on the button "Upload report for support request".
 > Image of report tool